What Dog Vaccinations Does Your Dog Need?

 Distemper is spread by local wildlife.
 Dog’s chances of survival depend on the strain of the virus and your dog’s immune system, with older and younger dogs most likely to die from the disease.
 It’s not as common as parvo, but there have been recent outbreaks in Mesquite, TX, Henderson County and across states such as Ohio and California.

 Until your dog is vaccinated with the DHPP vaccination, do not bring your dog to public or grassy areas.
 Dogs can catch parvovirus from soil contaminated by another dog’s fecal matter.
-Parvo can remain in contaminated soil anywhere from 6 months to one year after exposure.
+Parvo can remain in contaminated soil anywhere from 6 months to over one year after exposure.

 Distemper and parvo are the biggest threats to puppies, who don’t have the strength or immune system to survive the disease.
 Dogs who are around a lot of other dogs, are outside in grassy areas, who frequent dog parks, or frequent areas where dogs have been are also high-risk.